yurizhuravel/CV/README.md

 #### I absorb new tech quickly

 12 weeks at Makers taught me to learn new things at warp pace.
 I'd never believed this August that in September I'd be building a 3D game reacting to sound input with **Unity** (which I've never heard about before) and **C#**.
-Here it is.

 Earlier, It took our team a week to build an AirBnB logic model, complete with property and user databases, in unfamiliar **Node.js**, with **PostgreSQL** and **Knex**.
-Have a look.

 Learning to use basic **Rails** in just a couple of days was somewhat easier by comparison, and yielded a really nice result: a tool to search user's GitHub repos for carelessly pushed Facebook secret keys.
-Check it out.

 #### I pair-program